K-PaaS/application-platform-guide-eng/install/service/pinpoint.md

 PS1    Pinpoint     Pinpoint_standard                 create succeeded
 ```

 ### <div id='3.4'> 3.4.
-Apply for service bind to Sample Web App and check for App
+Request for service bind to Sample Web App and check for App

 When the service application is completed, the Sample Web App binds the generated service instance and uses the Pinpoint service in the App.
-*Note: When applying for service bind, you must be logged in as a user who can apply for service bind on the PaaS-TA platform.
+*Note: When requesting for service bind, you must be logged in as a user who can request for service bind on the PaaS-TA platform.

 - Check manifest fie.